Salman F Rahman: Role as prime minister's advisor

-Salman was appointed as the Private Industry and Investment Advisor to Prime Minister Sheikh Hasina on 15 January 2019.
+Rahman was appointed as the Private Industry and Investment Advisor to Prime Minister Sheikh Hasina on 15 January 2019.
 Without any financial incentives, the post retains the rank of a minister.
 Rahman was tasked by the prime minister to improve Bangladesh's standing on the World Bank's Ease of Doing Business index.
 Rahman's initiatives led the country to climb seven places up in 2020.
 Additionally, he spearheaded efforts to implement projects under the public–private partnership (PPP) method through a fast-track program.

 Foreign direct investment

-As the prime minister's adviser, Salman from 2020 to 2022 helped the government agencies organize investment roadshows in the UAE, UK, and US, to increase the foreign direct investment inflow.
+As the prime minister's adviser, Rahman from 2020 to 2022 helped the government agencies organize investment roadshows in the UAE, UK, and US, to increase the foreign direct investment inflow.
 He participated in programs home and abroad, and urged non-resident Bangladeshis to invest in the country's agriculture, healthcare and education sectors since the private sector is 90% of the total business in Bangladesh.

-During NRB Professional Summit 2022, Salman asked non-resident Bangladeshis to invest in the country's agriculture, healthcare and education sectors.
+During NRB Professional Summit 2022, Rahman asked non-resident Bangladeshis to invest in the country's agriculture, healthcare and education sectors.

-In 2022, after a meeting with Salman, the United Kingdom's investment minister Lord Dominic Johnson expressed that British companies will be interested to explore the recycling industry of Bangladesh's ready-made garment sector.
+In 2022, after a meeting with Rahman, the United Kingdom's investment minister Lord Dominic Johnson expressed that British companies will be interested to explore the recycling industry of Bangladesh's ready-made garment sector.

-In November 2022, Salman participated in Investment Flash Mob in Tokyo, Japan and urged Japanese businessmen to assist Bangladesh in intellectual infrastructure.
+In November 2022, Rahman participated in Investment Flash Mob in Tokyo, Japan and urged Japanese businessmen to assist Bangladesh in intellectual infrastructure.
 He also met Singapore's Transport and Commerce Minister S Eswaran and discussed signing of a free trade agreement between Bangladesh and Singapore.

-Salman attended Bangladesh-UAE Economic Cooperation seminar held in Abu Dhabi in September 2022 to promote trade and business opportunities of the country.
+Rahman attended Bangladesh-UAE Economic Cooperation seminar held in Abu Dhabi in September 2022 to promote trade and business opportunities of the country.
 He mentioned in his speech that he is now of the 'Asia's economic powerhouse'.

 Foreign relations

-In December 2022, Salman had a meeting with Pranay Kumar Verma, the High Commissioner of India to Bangladesh.
+In December 2022, Rahman had a meeting with Pranay Kumar Verma, the High Commissioner of India to Bangladesh.
 During their discussion they explored the possibility of signing a comprehensive economic partnership agreement.

 Board memberships and affiliations

-Salman is the vice-chairman of BEXIMCO Group.
+Rahman is the vice-chairman of BEXIMCO Group.
 He headed the Federation of Bangladesh Chambers of Commerce & Industries (FBCCI) from 1994 to 1996.
 He was a director of the Bangladesh Securities and Exchange Commission and Dhaka Stock Exchange.
 He is a former president of Association of Television Channel Owners (ATCO) and LPG Operators Association of Bangladesh (LOAB).
 He is currently the chairman of the board of governors of Bangladesh Enterprise Institute and the sporting club Abahani Limited Dhaka.

 Personal life

-Salman Fazlur Rahman is married to Syeda Rubaba Rahman, and they have a son.
+Salman F Rahman is married to Syeda Rubaba Rahman, and they have a son, Shayan Fazlur Rahman.
+Shayan, once the vice-chairman of IFIC Bank, lost his directorial position in August 2024.
+Bangladesh Financial Intelligence Unit (BFIU) also froze the bank accounts of Salman, Shayan, and Shayan's wife, Shazreh Rahman.